log2timeline/dftimewolf/docs/recipe-list.md

 ## `upload_turbinia`

-Uploads arbitrary files to Turbinia.
+Uploads arbitrary files to Turbinia and downloads results.

 **Details:**

-['Uploads arbitrary files to Turbinia']
+Uploads arbitrary files to Turbinia for processing.
+The recipe will wait for Turbinia to return with results and will download them back to the filesystem.
+The Turbinia system needs to be accesible via SSH.

 Modules: `FilesystemCollector`, `LocalFilesystemCopy`, `SCP-Upload`, `TurbiniaArtifactProcessor`, `SCP-Download`